DunavskiPingvin/pingvinkowalski/README.md

-# Hi there, I'm pingvinkowalski! 👋
+# Hi there, I'm DunavskiPingvin! 👋

 ## About Me
-I'm a passionate developer who loves to work on innovative projects and explore new technologies.
+I'm a passionate penguin developer who loves to work on innovative projects and explore new technologies.
 I have a keen interest in open-source contributions and enjoy collaborating with others in the community.

 ## My Projects
 Here are some of my key projects: